 - The appraiser must be currently licensed or certified in another jurisdiction (state, U.S territory or District of Columbia).

 - The appraiser’s business in Delaware must be of a temporary nature and limited to a particular assignment.

 - The appraisal must comply with the Uniform Standards of Professional Appraisal Practice.

-- The Council office will verify licensure through the national registry before issuing a temporary practice permit.
+The Council office will verify your licensure through the national registry before issuing a temporary practice permit.
 If disciplinary information is found, you will be asked for more documentation.